pardub/archive_github/README.md

    ```sh
   sudo service docker restart
   ```
-- test with docker by doing `run hello-world` to make sure Docker is correctly installed  on your vm.
+- Test with docker by doing `run hello-world` to make sure Docker is correctly installed  on your vm.
  - Install Docker Compose :
     - Create a folder bin in your home account with `mkdir ~/bin`
     - Go to the folder with `cd ~/bin`